umangshah-js/forest-fire-tracker/README.md

 </p>

 ## Fire Prediction
 To predict the rate of fire spread, we utilize Dask to process input from the Kafka stream.
 By considering the distance between burning trees and applying an exponential function to this distance, we can estimate the fire spread rate.
-The results are presented below:
+The results are shown at the top if the file.